 The specific stories we read are set down in a lectionary, so that most churches around the world are reading the same stories each week.
 That is a beautiful thing, or it would be, except that most of the stories chosen are horrible.

 I hope that in challenging these “us and them” stories in the Bible, we might also challenge them as they are repeated over and over again in secular versions around the world.
 The tension between “us and them” isn’t restricted to the religious sphere.
-There are always relatively well-off people being encouraged by the Powers that Be, to be glad that we are “not our neighbour,” and to not rock the boat too much in case we ruin the economy or lose our funding and become our poor neighbour.
+There are always relatively well-off people being encouraged by the Powers that Be, to be thankful that we are not our neighbour, and to not rock the boat too much in case we ruin the economy or lose our funding and become our poor neighbour.

 Eventually I came to see that the biblical witnesses are a collection of arguments about the nature of God and humanity, not a monolithic or coherent thesis.
 We can contrast, for example, the xenophobia of much of the Old Testament with the books of Ruth (where a foreigner becomes the ancestor of David) and Jonah (who sulks when God cares about foreigners and is sternly rebuked).

-I want to acknowledge that of course Judaism contained and contains a multitude of relationships to the scriptures, foreigners, women and so on.
+In passing, I want to acknowledge that of course Judaism contained and contains a multitude of relationships to the scriptures, foreigners, women and so on.
 I am not setting out to contrast Christianity, or Jesus, with “Judaism” or criticising Judaism.
-What I am criticising is the uncritical way in which the Church picks up many stories of salvation in the Hebrew Scriptures, or Old Testament, and repeats them in the lectionary and therefore in worship (perhaps censoring out the most horrible bits).
+What I am criticising is the uncritical way in which the Church picks up many stories of salvation in the Hebrew Scriptures, or Old Testament, and repeats them in the lectionary and therefore in worship, even if occasionally censoring out the most horrible bits.
 We repeat stories of winners and losers, featuring a xenophobic, abusive God, as if they are a part of our story.

 So now let us work through Lent in the lectionary, to frankly examine the horrific Old Testament stories, in parallel with the stories of Jesus being read around the churches.
 Let us see what Jesus, and the Hebrew prophets who inspired him, made of those stories.